bisrat-worku/bisrat-worku/README.md

 Simulating Famous Stories: I'm taking famous problems and stories in the Stat 110 course and simulate to verify the math.

 **What I plan**

 Long term:

-Model Stochastic Events: Moving from basic probability into Statistical Inference and Stochastic Processes, the goal is to move from existing stories to modeling complex, random events of my own selection from scratch.
+Moving from basic probability to Statistical Inference and Stochastic Processes, the goal is to modele complex, random events of my own selection from scratch.

 Long-Long term:

 Study and Do applications of SDEs in the generative AI field.